rhshah/PIe/docs/_docs/03-anaconda.md

   - /theme-setup/
 toc: true
 ---
-# Installing Anaconda
+# Anaconda

-This tutorial assumes you will be using a Linux distribution, but includes Mac and Windows instructions as well.
+**This tutorial assumes you will be using a Linux distribution, but includes Mac and Windows instructions as well.**

 ## Download